graeme-winter/hdf5-talk/README.md

-# HDF5
+# HDF5: a Very Rough Guide

 Exploring the HDF5 file, on disk, with standard tooling.

 ## Introduction

 OK, so I got sucked into giving a presentation to the group on what is HDF5 etc. which I thought "OK fine how hard can that be?" and indeed it is not hard, however as soon as you want to delve deep it rapidly turns into a fractal rabbit hole.
 That is fine.
-You just have to have the 🐰🕳 marker at the top and warn people not to dig too deep.
+You just have to have the rabbit hole marker at the top and warn people not to dig too deep.

 I started digging.